Dcohen52/MVCactus/README.md

 * Lightweight and efficient, making it a great fit for small-scale web development projects.
 * Easy to use and easy to learn, with a simple and intuitive API.
 * Provides built-in support for common web development features such as routing, templates, file upload and request/response handling.
+* CORS support with a wildcard value (*) for Access-Control-Allow-Origin, enabling cross-origin resource sharing for all origins.
+* Enhanced security with several built-in security headers like X-Content-Type-Options, X-Frame-Options, X-XSS-Protection, Referrer-Policy, and Feature-Policy.
+* Configurable server IP address, allowing developers to specify custom IP addresses other than the default 'localhost'.

 ### Working on
 * More robust error-handling mechanism.